Kaona Monastery

-The Kaona Monastery (Манастир Каона) is a Serbian Orthodox monastery in the diocese of Šabac, located in Posavotamnavi.
+The Kaona Monastery (Манастир Каона) is a Serbian Orthodox monastery in the Eparchy of Šabac.
 It was founded in the 14th century and is considered a cultural property and a cultural monument.
 The monastery is dedicated to the Holy Archangel Michael.

 History

 The monastery of Kaona played a leading role in the First Serbian Uprising, as the monks took part in the combat.
 Afterwards, the monastery’s residence was turned into a hospital.
 Since the church housed ammunition for the western army, worship was performed in one room of the konak, which was turned into a chapel and dedicated to the Assumption of the Holy Mother of God.

 The latest structure was built in 1892 in the Byzantine style on the stone foundations of the old church and cemetery.

 Bell tower

 The monastery bell tower is about twenty meters from the present church.
 Every morning and evening, three bells of different sizes call the worshipers to prayer.